Skip to content

 For centuries, honey has been used as a traditional remedy to relieve some of the symptoms of hay fever, such as an itchy or sore throat and coughing.
 While there is no scientific evidence to support the effectiveness of honey in treating hay fever, it is a natural and delicious way to soothe throat irritation.
 Ingesting honey may not work for everyone, but it is worth trying to see if it helps relieve hay fever symptoms.

-Q: Can local honey help with hay fever?
+Q: Can eating local honey help with seasonal allergies?

-Q: Is eating local honey a form of immunotherapy for seasonal allergies?
+Q: Are there any risks associated with eating local honey for allergies?